 Most people who have Medicare also have some form of supplemental insurance.
 Only 12 percent of people do not have any supplemental coverage.
 Medigap plans, also known as Medicare Supplement Plans, is one of the major sources of supplemental insurance for people with Medicare.
 And their share is growing.
-So, why Medigap plans are popular?
+So, why are Medigap plans popular?

 Why Medigap plans are popular – Major Selling Points

 Original Medicare does not cover the allowable Medicare expenses fully.
-Part A deductibles and coinsurances, as well as Part B coinsurance (20% of the Medicare approved amount) are YOUR responsibility.
+Part A deductibles and coinsurances, as well as Part B coinsurance (20% of the Medicare-approved amount), are YOUR responsibility.
 Medicare Advantage Plans have protection in the form of out-of-pocket maximum ($6,700/year) and often use copayments rather than Original Medicare coinsurance (20%).
 But only Medigap plans cover all Original Medicare gaps (or most of them depending on the Medigap plan): deductibles, copayments/ coinsurances, and excess charges.
 Medigap plans are sold by private insurance companies licensed in your state.
 Here are the list Medigaps’ benefits that make Medigap plans so attractive.

 - Medigap plans are the only real way to cover Medicare gaps.
 Medigap benefits are paid by Medigap insurance after Medicare has paid its share of the bill.

 - There is no network for Medigap.
-You may visit any doctor or hospital, and as long as the doctor/hospital is accepting Medicare, they MUST accept Medigap plan as the secondary coverage.
+You may visit any doctor or hospital, and as long as the doctor/hospital is accepting Medicare, they MUST accept a Medigap plan as the secondary coverage.

-- All Medigap plans are guaranteed renewable, i.e. insurance company cannot cancel your policy as long as you pay the premium.
+- All Medigap plans are guaranteed renewable, i.e., insurance company cannot cancel your policy as long as you pay the premium.

 - There is no need to file any claims for Medigap.
 The claim processing is done through the very efficient Medicare crossover system.

 - Medigap provides extra benefits that are not a part of Original Medicare, such as foreign travel emergency.
-Several companies provide additional benefits such as pharmacy savings, vision discount, access to fitness facilities, nurse health line, etc.
+Several companies offer additional benefits such as pharmacy savings, vision discount, access to fitness facilities, nurse health line, etc.

 Why Medigap plans are popular – Variety of Medigap Plans